Termi303/CELFS/Files/Documents/FINAL PORTFOLIO/DevelopmentTesting.md

 **Continuous Integration**

 Continuous Integration is done through Circle Ci.
-Every commit on every branch creates an auto-testing cycle, which is used to determine whether or not the code is correct.
+Every time there is a commit on any branch, automatic testing cycle is invoked.
+It pulls those changes from the repository, builds the project and runs all the tests.
+This makes it easy to keep track of whether our code is correct.

 **Continuous Deployment**